The amusement industry is caught in a bizarre marketing and image dilemma.

 Like airline disasters, however, the hype doesn't square with the facts.

 The bottom line: Theme parks and amusement parks in general, and roller coasters and thrill rides in particular, are remarkably safe.

 Amusement Parks Are Considerably Safer than Other Leisure Activities

-The International Association of Amusement Parks and Attractions estimates that 367 million people visited about 413 parks in 2015 in the United States and boarded 1.8 billion rides.
-According to a report prepared by the National Safety Council, the chances of sustaining a serious injury in 2015 at a park was 1 in 22 million.
+The trade group International Association of Amusement Parks and Attractions estimates that 369 million people visited 383 parks in 2017 in the United States and Canada and boarded about 1.7 billion rides.
+According to a report prepared by the National Safety Council, the chances of sustaining a serious injury in 2017 at a park was about 1 in 17 million.
 The chance of being hit by lightning?
 1 in 775,000.

 - According to the National Sporting Goods Association, the injury rates for golf, billiards, fishing, and camping are higher than amusement rides.
 In 2013, there were 912 injuries per million people who roller skated and 799 injuries per million people who played basketball.